Joker actors ranked: who is the best Joker?

 To many, Heath Ledger will always be the ultimate Joker.
 As the main villain of the second, and ultimately most critically acclaimed, part of Christopher Nolan’s trilogy, Ledger’s Joker was nothing like those who came before him.
 Ledger’s influence of graphic novels, Batman: The Killing Joke and Arkham Asylum: A Serious House on Serious Earth, punk rock and Anthony Burgess’ The Clockwork Orange made his Joker unique.

-The world is yet to see Joaquin Phoenix in full swing, but he’s wowed us all in the trailers of the new movie, and won critical acclaim across the board for his version of the Joker..
-Todd Phillips’ film recently received an eight minute long standing ovation at the Venice Film Festival, with most of the clapping aimed at Phoenix.
+Joaquin Phoenix has won critical acclaim across the board for his version of the Joker, topping it all with a Best Actor Oscar for is role.
+Todd Phillips’ film received an eight minute long standing ovation at the Venice Film Festival, with most of the clapping aimed at Phoenix, and it's become a huge, divisive success.
 Don’t go expecting a true comic-book version of the Joker, however The movie focuses instead on a story away from the official canon.

 At the time - 1992 - it seemed like bizarre casting to allow earnest Luke Skywalker to play the baddest comic supervillain.
 And yet, it was a performance that put in him high demand for voicing for cartoon villains.
 He tapped into his inner psychopathic clown and the laugh just is The Joker.
 Similarly to his Batman counterpart, Kevin Conroy, he was that good at voicing The Joker he was asked to do it time and time again.